NathanZlion/tetris-in-java/readme.md

 A java tetris game.

 > The aim of this project is not only to make a good looking java application but also to learn the basics of java, and to get comfortable coding in java language.
-Plus get better at writting cleancode.
+Plus get better at writting cleancode in java.
 ```
 Aim of the project
 > Learn java language